![]() |

 BayProg is an interesting idea, although I know it's been done before; collect together several bands from the same area, with the bonus here being that all the bands concerned fall into the same (fairly broad) stylistic area.
 Are there really a dozen prog outfits in the San Francisco/East Bay region?
 It would appear so, although they cover plenty of ground between them, to say the least.
 I only actually recognise four of the twelve names, three of whom I've previously heard, so full marks to the compilers for finding some lesser names to stick in with the big(ger) boys.

 Absolute, confirmed Mellotron on one track only, with Don Tillman's cellos and strings on Tesseract's On The Edge Of An Eclipse reminding me slightly of Larks' Tongues-era Crimson.
-However, although I can't confirm it, Mind Furniture, about whom I know nothing, have what sounds like quite authentic 'Tron on their The End Of Days, which I've highlighted, while Puppet Show's Harold Cain has what sounds more like samples (they're also in the albums list as 'unconfirmed' for their '98 release, Traumatized).
-A couple of vaguely-'Tronnish sounds towards the beginning of the album almost certainly aren't, and Metaphor don't even use samples this time round, so the final score is one definite, one possible and one unlikely.
+Mind Furniture, about whom I know nothing, use sampled Mellotron strings on their The End Of Days, as do Puppet Show on Harold Cain.
+A couple of vaguely-Mellotronish sounds towards the beginning of the album almost certainly aren't and Metaphor don't even use samples this time round.

-I believe BayProg was only ever available with the Spring 2002 issue of Exposé magazine (no.24), so if you want this you'll have to buy the back-issue, assuming they still have copies in stock.
+I believe BayProg was only ever available with the Spring 2002 issue of Exposé magazine (no. 24), so if you want this you'll have to buy the back-issue, assuming they still have copies in stock.
 It's worth a listen, while it seems several of the tracks are available on the relevant artists' albums, although a couple are demo versions.
-One definite otherwise-unavailable 'Tron track, anyway.
+One definite otherwise-unavailable Mellotron track, anyway.

 Be Yourself: A Tribute to Graham Nash's "Songs for Beginners" (2010, 37.51) ***½/T |